CZ-connect/CZ-Connect/cz_app/README.md

 # cz_app

 Welcome to our Recruitment App, a comprehensive and easy-to-use platform designed to revolutionize the hiring process.
 We understand that hiring the right candidate is a crucial aspect of any business, and our application aims to simplify this process by providing a streamlined, efficient, and user-friendly solution.

+## usecases of the app
+1. Managing applications
+2. Insigths into requitment process
+3. Rewarding employees for succesfull recruitment
+4. Authentication and authorisation of Employees to the app

 # User Guide
 ## Application Setup